kubernetes/enhancements/keps/sig-api-machinery/2887-openapi-enum-types/README.md

 This KEP defines Enum Types support for OpenAPI.
 Currently, types in our API have fields that are actually enums but represented as plain string.
 This KEP proposes a `+enum` marker to type aliases that represent enums.
 The OpenAPI generator will have the capability to recognize the marker and auto-detect possible values for an enum.

-This feature should be implemented and graduated alongside [KEP-2896 OpenAPI v3](https://github.com/kubernetes/enhancements/issues/2896) because the feature breaks existing OpenAPI clients.

 ## Motivation